Fluid mosaic model

-The fluid mosaic model explains various observations regarding the structure of functional cell membranes.
+The fluid mosaic model explains various characteristics regarding the structure of functional cell membranes.
 According to this biological model, there is a lipid bilayer (two molecules thick layer consisting primarily of amphipathic phospholipids) in which protein molecules are embedded.
 The phospholipid bilayer gives fluidity and elasticity to the membrane.
 Small amounts of carbohydrates are also found in the cell membrane.
-The biological model, which was devised by Seymour Jonathan Singer and Garth L. Nicolson in 1972, describes the cell membrane as a two-dimensional liquid that restricts the lateral diffusion of membrane components.
-Such domains are defined by the existence of regions within the membrane with special lipid and protein cocoon that promote the formation of lipid rafts or protein and glycoprotein complexes.
-In addition, it came before the other model that introduced the first bilayer.
-Another way to define membrane domains is the association of the lipid membrane with the cytoskeleton filaments and the extracellular matrix through membrane proteins.
-The current model describes important features relevant to many cellular processes, including: cell-cell signaling, apoptosis, cell division, membrane budding, and cell fusion.
-The fluid mosaic model is the most acceptable model of the plasma membrane.
-Its main function is to separate the contents of the cell from the exterior.
+The biological model, which was devised by Seymour Jonathan Singer and Garth L. Nicolson in 1972, describes the cell membrane as a two-dimensional liquid where embedded proteins are generally randomly distributed.
+For example, it is stated that "A prediction of the fluid mosaic model is that the two-dimensional long-range distribution of any integral protein in the plane of the membrane is essentially random."